 This page describes specific settings for the Related Records Table widget.
 Note that generic widget settings are described on the Widget Generic Settings page, so if you cannot find the setting you are looking for check there too.
-It is good practice to design your charts to be as accessible as possible.

 Records – Query & Lookups

 Optionally, you can use this to define which relationships to use.
 For example, if your master layer has multiple related tables, you can enter a comma-delimited list of the ID(s) of the relationship(s) that you wish to use e.g. 0,1,2.
 This setting is only active if the Mode setting is set to relationship.

 Enter the URL for the query layer.
 This setting is only active if the Mode setting is set to geographic.

 Optionally, enter a query string to further filter the relationship query.

 Choose the type of geographic query you wish to use.
 For example, choose within to only return features in the query layer that are completely within the selected feature for the report.
 This setting is only active if the Mode setting is set to geographic.